-Field Description Available in: both Salesforce Classic and Lightning Experience Create The object for which you want to create a record Field values Identifies the field values for the new record.
+Field Description Create The object for which you want to create a record Field values Identifies the field values for the new record.
 Each value must be compatible with the selected field's data type.
-Available in: Enterprise, Performance, Unlimited, Important: Ensure that all required fields are populated with values; otherwise the flow fails at run time.
-If you don't know which fields are required, check the object definition. and Developer Editions Variable Assigns the ID of the new record to a variable so you can reference it later in the flow.
-This field accepts only single-value variables of type Text.
+(1) Important: Ensure that all required fields are populated with values; otherwise the flow fails at run time.
+If you don't know which fields are required, check the object definition.
+Variable Assigns the ID of the new record to a variable so you can reference it later in the flow.
+This field accepts only single-value variables of type Text .